 The Impact of COVID-19 on the Firearm Industry

-Unless you have been living in a cave or your secret underground bunker for the last couple of months, you are well aware that the COVID-19 virus has drastically changed everyone’s lives right now and for the foreseeable future.
-Some industries, such as tourism and air travel, it has been crippling.
-However, other industries, such as food, medical, home products, and firearms have seen undocumented growth in sales and demand.
+Unless you have been living in a cave or your secret underground bunker for the last couple of months, you know that the COVID-19 virus has drastically changed everyone’s lives now and for the foreseeable future.
+In some industries, such as tourism and air travel, it has been crippling.
+However, other sectors, such as food, medical, home products, and firearms, have seen undocumented growth in sales and demand.

-The firearm industry is no stranger to giant swings in product demand, especially due to things like politics and when there are talks of gun control.
-Yet, even with big runs on guns and ammo in the past, many gun shop owners and firearm manufacturers are saying that they have never seen anything like this before.
-Besides the giant climb in demand, there has never been such a huge surge in business happening this quickly before.
+The firearm industry is no stranger to giant swings in product demand, mainly due to politics and talks of gun control.
+Yet, even with big runs on guns and ammo in the past, many gun shop owners and firearm manufacturers say that they have never seen anything like this.
+Besides the giant climb in demand, this is the first time there has been such a massive surge in business happening this quickly.

 Firearms Receive Essential Services Designation

-When the Corona Virus pandemic first hit, many types of businesses were essentially forced to shut down to prevent the spread of the illness.
-Luckily, for gun shop owners and firearm enthusiasts, firearms business were deemed as “essential” by the U.S. Department of Homeland Security, even though thousands of other seemingly important businesses were considered “nonessential.”
+When the Corona Virus pandemic first hit, many businesses were forced to shut down to prevent the spread of the illness.
+Luckily, for gun shop owners and firearm enthusiasts, firearms businesses were deemed “essential” by the U.S. Department of Homeland Security, even though thousands of other seemingly essential companies were considered “nonessential.”

 Several of the other essential businesses included services such as grocery stores, hospitals, and pharmacies.
-Firearms suppliers, as well as everyone else, crossed their fingers and hoped they would slip into the chosen few to stay accessible during the pandemic.
-They did and did they ever!
-While this decision no doubt created plenty of contempt and received criticism from the anti-gun crowd, the right to purchase items necessary for security and safety prevailed.
+Firearms suppliers and everyone else crossed their fingers and hoped they would slip into the chosen few to stay accessible during the pandemic.
+They did, and did they ever!
+While this decision undoubtedly created contempt and received criticism from the anti-gun crowd, the right to purchase items necessary for security and safety prevailed.

 Demand for Firearms Increases

-and it comes as some relief, due to their recent surge in sales and demand.
+And it comes as some relief due to their recent surge in sales and demand.
 Many financial analysts attribute not only the steady hold but increases in gun stock prices to nervous Americans buying and even potentially stockpiling guns and ammo during this national and world health emergency.
-Which to some seem understandable with so much uncertainty about what tomorrow holds.
+Which to some seems understandable with so much uncertainty about what tomorrow holds.

-This giant surge has also been aided by, as many different analysts have agreed, by the fact that the gun industry is mostly a domestic operation, with a significant amount of manufacturing and distribution still here in the United States.
-For example, the renowned AR 15, one of the most popular semi-automatic rifles in America, has almost every single model and variant made entirely right here in the United States and very few parts or accessories are imported.
+This giant surge has also been aided by, as many different analysts have agreed, the gun industry is primarily a domestic operation, with significant manufacturing and distribution still in the United States.
+For example, the renowned AR 15, one of the most popular semi-automatic rifles in America, has almost every single model and variant made entirely right here in the United States, and very few parts or accessories are imported.

-The firearms, parts, and accessories industry in this country get most of its raw materials from domestic sources.
-This strong infrastructure, which is extremely rare in an era of global supply chains, has kept the gun industry nearly isolated during this time of cutbacks.
+This country's firearms, parts, and accessories industry gets most of its raw materials from domestic sources.
+This robust infrastructure, scarce in an era of global supply chains, has isolated the gun industry during this time of cutbacks.

 Increase in Demand

-But why is there such an increase in demand for firearms and ammo during strange times such as this?
-Why would anybody be worried about buying a firearm right now during a global health pandemic?
-There are many reasons that both firearm enthusiasts and brand-new gun owners alike are deciding to buy a first or additional guns and ammo.
+But why is there such an increased demand for firearms and ammo during strange times?
+Why would anybody be worried about buying a gun right now during a global health pandemic?
+There are many reasons that both firearm enthusiasts and brand-new gun owners alike are deciding to purchase first or additional guns and ammo.

 The first is fear.
 There is plenty of fear in the typical American today.
-Fear for one’s personal safety as well as the safety of one’s family and loved ones.
-Personal liberties, especially as experts start advocating restricting freedoms due to growing concerns of the spread of the virus.
+Fear for one’s safety and the safety of one’s family and loved ones.
+Personal liberties, especially as experts start advocating restricting freedoms due to growing concerns about the spread of the virus.
 Not to mention the idea being proposed and supported by many politicians of an early release of potentially dangerous felons from prisons.
-Some believe, that if something like civil unrest become an actual reality, they could feel safer or possibly protect themselves with a firearm.
+Some believe that if something like civil unrest becomes a reality, they could feel safer or possibly protect themselves with a firearm.

 Politics as Usual

-Politics in the United States often have an influence in our domestic gun sales, often when a political candidate is expected to win an election, gun sales spike or plummet.
+Politics in the United States often influence our domestic gun sales, usually when a political candidate is expected to win an election, gun sales spike or plummet.
 An example of this can be seen when former president Obama was perceived to be against gun rights; gun sales spiked.
-In fact, when Hillary Clinton was considered the front runner in the election, sales ran high, but as soon as Trump was elected and was thought to support gun rights, gun sales tanked, as it was not seen as an important purchase because he was thought to be a protector of gun rights.
+When Hillary Clinton was considered the front runner in the election, sales ran high, but as soon as Trump was elected and was thought to support gun rights, gun sales tanked, as it was not seen as an essential purchase because he was supposed to be a protector of gun rights.

 Other Reasons for Gun Purchases

-When mass shootings occur, there is also usually a wave of concerns among gun advocates as they worry of a crackdown on firearms and their laws, which also causes gun and ammo sales to go up.
-Whatever the case may be, the firearms industry is no stranger to giant swings in demand from time to time, depending on real world events that could affect people's ability to buy or own guns.
+When mass shootings occur, there is also usually a wave of concerns among gun advocates as they worry about a crackdown on firearms and their laws, which also causes gun and ammo sales to go up.
+Whatever the case, the firearms industry occasionally is no stranger to giant swings in demand, depending on real-world events that could affect people's ability to buy or own guns.

-While many different types of businesses have seen great increases in demand, products in the self-defense and home protection space have, by a fair margin, seen the most increase.
-No matter the type, whether it be handguns, semi-auto rifles, home defense shotguns, or boxes of ammunition, the gun store shelves have been empty nationwide.
+While many types of businesses have seen significant demand increases, products in the self-defense and home protection space have, by a fair margin, seen the most growth.
+The gun store shelves have been empty nationwide regardless of the type, whether handguns, semi-auto rifles, home defense shotguns, or ammunition boxes.

-lenty of different ammunition manufacturers and distributors have reported record sales, many making changes, and working overtime to keep up.
+Plenty of ammunition manufacturers and distributors have reported record sales, many making changes and working overtime to keep up.
 A few of them include:

 ●Federal Ammunition has reported an unprecedented demand and is focused on self-defense calibers with crews working 24/7.

-●Sig Sauer Ammunition also reports an unprecedented demand and is focused on self-defense calibers and is working 24/7.
+●Sig Sauer Ammunition also reports an unprecedented demand, is focused on self-defense calibers, and works 24/7.

 ●Sports South Distribution has the most advanced shipping processes in the entire industry and usually does same-day shipping.
 Orders are now taking up to 10 days due to the crazy demand right now.